vscodethemes/web/README.md

 [count cannot be a computed value](https://github.com/hashicorp/terraform/issues/12570), this creates a scenario where when we create (or rename) a lambda we need to deploy twice.
-Once to create the required sns topics, sqs queues and cloudwatch events to create the resource ids to state and than finally a second time to create the lambda function.
+Once to create the required sns topics, sqs queues and cloudwatch events to create the dependent resources and than a second time to create the lambda function.

 ## How do I get my theme on _vscodethemes_?